GwendolyneFreddy/Infinity-Animations/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[8020]** 75% of relevant creatures<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[8030]** Most relevant creatures<br><br>

+This component assigns some NPCs distinctive BG1 Character Animations:
 - Uses the original Baldur's Gate character animations as specified
 - The last option is "most" instead of "all" because certain creatures are excluded
 - These include creatures with scimitars, katanas or anything other than a shield in the offhand slot (or related proficiencies) since BG1 did not have these animations